 - Don’t decide you know what style or color bra she’s going to like.

-- Don’t suggest a bra that’s meant for a specific use – a sports bra, for instance, works well for sports but it’s designed to be tight and made of synthetic materials, so it’s not a great option for all day wear.
+- Do not suggest a bra that’s meant for a specific use.
+A sports bra, for instance, works well for sports but it’s designed to be tight and made of synthetic materials.
+It’s not a great option for all day wear.

 How To Buy First Bra